fani-g/MovieSearch/README.md

 # MovieSearch

-This mini project uses plain Javascript, HTML5 and CSS.
+This mini project uses plain Javascript (JQuery for DOM Manipulation), HTML5 and CSS.
 One page with a search bar where the user searches the title of the movie and

 • The movie poster